zesskyo/aa-stats-template/README.md

 which also lets you delete it. **Site settings** (at the bottom of the site) changes the title later on.

 Visitors only see a small "Owner sign in" link.
 Without your token, GitHub won't let anyone else save.

-## Good to know

-- **Updates:** your site rebuilds once a day with the latest code, and whenever you save something.
-  To update right away: **Actions → Build and publish the site → Run workflow**.
-GitHub pauses the daily build after 60 days without changes; saving a run or clicking Run workflow starts it again.
-- **Signing in on another device or browser:** GitHub only shows a token once, so make another one the same way and sign in with it there.
-  To stop a token working, delete it under GitHub **Settings → Developer settings → Personal access tokens**.
-- **Undo:** every save is a normal change in this repository, so anything can be undone from its history.
-- **Staying on one version of the code:** in `.github/workflows/deploy.yml`, change `ref: main` to a commit from aa-stats.